Get,

 • Pregnancy: There are no reports suggesting the unsafe use of pear for pregnant and breastfeeding women.
 However, a doctor’s advice is always beneficial to avoid complications and be safer.

 • Children: Pear contains few acids.
-When given in excess to babies or young children, pear might cause harsh side-effect on the digestive system.1 Thus, a doctor’s consultation is recommended.
+When given in excess to babies or young children, pear might cause harsh side effects on the digestive system1.
+Thus, a doctor’s consultation is recommended.

-• Elderly: Older individuals with irregular bowel movements might have stomach pain, diarrhoea and gastric upset by consuming pear.4 So, older people are advised to consult a physician for stomach-related problems and take precautions before consuming pear.
+• Elderly: Older individuals with irregular bowel movements might have stomach pain, diarrhea, and gastric upset by consuming pear4.
+So, older people are advised to consult a physician for stomach-related problems and take precautions before consuming pear.

 Kindly do not use tamarind to self-medicate, replace, alter or discontinue any ongoing treatment on your own.
-Consult a doctor if you are facing any health-related problem.
+Consult a doctor if you are facing any health-related problems.

 Drug reactions of pear fruit with any other drug have not been reported.
 However, people should not assume that there are no interactions at all.